Sahil-x-boop/Data-Engineer-Assignment-2/Exercises/Exercise-7/README.md

 is where your `PySpark` code to complete the exercise should go.

-4. Once you have finished the project or want to test run your code, run the following command `docker-compose up run` from inside the `Exercises/Exercise-7` directory
+4. Once you have finished the project or want to test run your code, run the following command `docker compose up run` from inside the `Exercises/Exercise-7` directory

 #### Problems Statement
 There is a folder called `data` in this current directory, `Exercises/Exercise-7`.
 Inside this